New Self-Advocacy Tool – It’s Sjogren’s Disease

 By consistently addressing these issues on Sjogren's Advocate, I have helped educate patients about the harmful impact of misleading terminology on Sjogren's care.
 This empowered Sjogren's Advocate readers to provide crucial feedback that supported the Sjogren's Foundation's successful efforts advocate for more accurate terminology within the international Sjogren's community.

 Sjogren’s care often falls short because sicca is overemphasized.
 Sjogren's is a multisystem disease, never limited to sicca.
 Every patient should be assessed for a wide range of features, not just dryness.
-Unfortunately, due to a lack of guidance for clinicians, systemic manifestations are frequently overlooked.
+Unfortunately, due to a lack of guidance for clinicians and deeply ingrained misconceptions about the disease, systemic manifestations are frequently overlooked.

-“I thought you might be interested in this news from the Sjogren’s Foundation about the official name change from Sjogren’s Syndrome to Sjogren’s Disease to better reflect the serious systemic nature of the disease.”
+“I thought you might be interested in the news from the Sjogren’s Foundation.
+The name has officially changed from Sjogren’s Syndrome to Sjogren’s Disease to better reflect the serious systemic nature of the disease.”

 "Secondary Sjogren's".
 If you also have rheumatoid arthritis, lupus, or systemic sclerosis, you may want to add this statement: